 Nature Walks/ Hikes

-Kidepo Valley Park has some great places for Nature and Bush Walks which is an amazing activity as you enjoy the African Wild.
+Kidepo Valley National Park has some great places for Nature and Bush Walks which is an amazing activity as you enjoy the African Wild.
 All Nature Walks and Hikes within the Park will be guided by Uganda Wildlife Authority Rangers for safety in this remote park.

 The Park is a birders paradise with bird species including its birds of prey alongside 56 species recorded, including Verreaux’s Eagle, Egyptian Vulture, and Pygmy Falcon believed to be endemic to the Kidepo and Karamoja region.Kidepo Valley Park is the only park in Uganda where you can find the common ostrich which is certainly a sight to see.